FilipeMCruz/deus.ai-code-challenge/README.md

   logic to live in the domain and have a proper 'services' layer, but with the given requirements there's no need to over-engineer the solution;
-- the repository package is an agnostic package responsible for handling common needs such as logging and gracefully shutting down the server.
+- the repository package is an agnostic package responsible for handling common needs such as logging and gracefully shutting down the server;
+- CORS wasn't a concern since the challenge seems to indicate that there's a system that sits between the browser and this service.

 This service is far from "production" ready, there's a lot of interesting topics to discuss here:

 - what are the authentication/authorization needs;
 - what tools are used to document the api surface (e.g. swagger/OpenAPI, simple API.md);
 - what linting rules are used;
-- should we have some performance tests to ensure there's no performance degradation with future additions?
 - should we define the requirements for this service test coverage? e.g. 75% of the lines covered by tests;
 - what does the infrastructure tied to it looks like? for things like observability/monitoring, distributed logging, orchestration, etc;